 There is also a separate programme designed specifically for those involved in reviewing and approving MR materials:

 - Guidance for reviewing/approving market research materials

-Two new programmes for analysts were introduced in 2019/20 - these each include a short test, but at this stage no annual re-certification requirement:
+Two other programmes for analysts were introduced in 2019/20 - these each include a short 'one off' test:

 - Practical and Ethical Consent Gathering and Management for Customer Database Managers